calebclayreagor/DELAY/README.md

             └── data_version (e.g. combined-samples)\
 ```

-One or more datasets can be specified as bottom-level directories in the tree and should contain these files:
+One or more datasets can be specified as bottom-level directories containing the following files:

 ### ``ExpressionData.csv`` (required for scRNA-seq datasets)